evaniswong/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 * Integrates with Lifecycle rules
 * Versioning's MFA Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security

+### S3 - Lifecycle Management Lab
+* Automates moving your objects between the different storage tiers.
+* Can be used in conjunction with versioning
+* Can be applied to current versions and previous versions

 ### S3 - Cross Region Replication Exam Tips
 * Versioning must be enabled on both the source and destination buckets
 * Regions must be unique
 * Files in an existing bucket are not replicated automatically.
-All subsequent updated files will be replicated automatically
+* All subsequent updated files will be replicated automatically
-* You cannot replicate to multiple buckets or use daisy chaining
-* Delete markers are replicated
+* Delete markers are not replicated
-* Deleting individual versions or delete markers will not be replicated
+* Deleting individual versions or delete markers will not be replicated.
-* Understand what Cross Region Replication is at a high level

-### S3 - Lifecycle Management Lab
+### What is S3 Transfer Acceleration?
-* Can be used in conjunction with versioning
-* Can be applied to current versions and previous versions
-* Following actions can now be done:
-  * Transition to the Standard - Infrequent Access Storage Class (30 days after creation date)
-  * Archive to the Glacier Storage Class (30 days after IA)
-  * Permanently Delete
+AWS S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your end users and an S3 bucket.
+Transfer Acceleration takes advantage of AWS CloudFront's globally distributed edge locations.
+As the data arrives at an edge location, data is routed to AWS S3 over an optimized network path.

+### What is CloudFront?
+Amazon CloudFront can be used to deliver your entire website, including dynamic, static, streaming, and interactive content using a global network of edge locations.
+Requests for your content are automatically routed to the nearest edge location, so content is delivered with the best possible performance.

 ### What is a CDN?
 A CDN (content delivery network) is a system of distributed servers (network) that delivers webpages and other web content to a user based on the geographic locations of the user, the origin of the webpage and a content delivery server.